 Another lodging committed to sustainable practices and green living is the Crowne Plaza Copenhagen Towers in the Orestad district.
 Solar panels flank three of the hotel's facades, and the building's climate control is geothermal, using just one third the energy of electric.
 The hotel's atrium is a beautiful green space, with thousands of plants, and rooms make use of natural light and sustainable recycled furniture.
 Visitors will have to travel into the city center, but the hotel is close to some notable attractions like the Royal Arena, Field's Shopping Center, and Jens Olsen's World Clock.

 Where to Stay on a Budget

-Although Copenhagen is an expensive city, it is possible to find budget options that will work well for those who want to focus on spending their time exploring.
+Although Copenhagen is an expensive city, it is possible to find cheap hotels and budget options that will work well for those who want to focus on spending their time exploring.
 Inner Vesterbro has several of these options, including the Wakeup Copenhagen Carsten Niebuhrs Gade.
 Just one block from the waterfront and ten minutes by foot to Tivoli Gardens, this ultra-modern hotel has efficiently situated rooms.
 There are several restaurants close by, as well as a large shopping mall.